-Ice, Ice, Baby: how solar-powered ice-making could transform lives in Kiwa, Kenya
+How solar-powered ice-making could transform lives in Kiwa Island, Kenya

 This pilot project will begin in October 2018 in Kiwa, a remote island community in Lake Victoria, Kenya – they’re totally off-grid.
 We’ve worked with this community before and they’ve already shown great improvements with their agricultural yields and management skills, so it was a natural choice to work with them again.
 We are currently planning the installation of a solar micro-grid designed to power a community-owned ice-making business.
 This will sit alongside a cold room, which will store ice for sale to boost community incomes, health and well-being.